acurtis166/SPNKr/README.md

 ## Disclaimer

 This software is not endorsed or supported by Microsoft or 343 Industries.
-It is a personal project with a goal of analyzing Halo Infinite match data.
+It is a personal project with the goal of analyzing Halo Infinite match data.

 As the authentication process requires usage of personal credentials, **use at your own risk** of action by Microsoft or 343 Industries.